Skip to content

 • After content modifications

-When you see failed tests on the Dashboard:
+When you see failed tests:

-1. Click on the flow to see details
+1. Click the flow to see details

 2. Review the error messages